owncloud-archive/documentation/developer_manual/testing/index.rst

 If you want you will be listed as an active contributor on the `owncloud.org <https://owncloud.org>`_ page.

-Who can join
+Who Can Join
 ------------
 Anyone who is interested in improving the quality on his/her setup and is willing to communicate with developers and other testers.

-How do you join
+How Do You Join
 ---------------
 Simply register on the `testpilot mailing list <https://mailman.owncloud.org/mailman/listinfo/testpilots>`_ and send an introduction of your personal setup and interests to `testpilots@owncloud.org <testpilots@owncloud.org>`_